Helincharm/Luv_AI/README.md

 **English** · [Türkçe](README.tr.md)

-A GPT-style Transformer language model written from scratch in PyTorch.
-No model
+A decoder-only Transformer language model written from scratch in PyTorch.

-libraries: every part — embedding layers, self-attention, the transformer block, the training loop, sampling — is implemented by hand.
+No `transformers` library.
+No pretrained weights.
+Every component — the tokenizer, the embedding tables, scaled dot-product attention, the causal mask, the transformer block, the loss, the optimizer setup, the training loop and the checkpoint format — is implemented directly on PyTorch tensors and `nn.Module`.

-End goal: a model that generates Turkish text and can be talked to over the web.
+The goal is a model that generates Turkish text and can be served over the web.
+This repository is the path to that: the architecture and the training pipeline are finished and verified end to end; scaling, tokenization and serving are the work ahead.

+---

-## Status
+## Current State

-Phase 1 (core architecture and training pipeline) is complete and runs end to
-end: the model trains and produces a loadable checkpoint.
-Text generation and the chat interface are next.
+The training pipeline runs end to end and produces a loadable checkpoint.

 ```
 step   0: loss 3.7816